 Identifying and Treating Abdominal Adhesions

 Abdominal adhesions are common in people who have had abdominal surgery.
-According to the National Institutes of Health, abdominal adhesions develop in more than nine in every 10 people who have surgery that opens the abdomen.
+According to the National Institutes of Health, they develop in more than nine in every 10 people who have surgery that opens the abdomen.

-Here’s more about the causes and symptoms of abdominal adhesions and how to contact Advanced Laparoscopic Associates if you need intestinal or abdominal surgery.
+Here’s more about the causes and symptoms and how to contact Advanced Laparoscopic Associates if you need intestinal or abdominal surgery.

 What Are Abdominal Adhesions?